neo-project/docs/docs/en-us/exchange/2.10.2/deploynode.md

 ## Install plugins

 Since NEO-CLI 2.9.0 some additional functionalities are individually encapsulated in plug-ins for the purpose of improving node security, stability, and flexibility.
-For more information, refer to [Plug-ins for NEO Client](../../node/plugin.md).
+For more information, refer to [Installing plugins](../../node/cli/setup.md).

 Exchanges need to install the following plugins to get the complete functionality of transaction log API and automatic synchronization with the offline package: